openssl

 The following aliases provide convenient access to the most used encodings and ciphers.

 Depending on how OpenSSL was configured and built, not all ciphers listed here may be present.
-See enc for more information and command usage.
+See openssl enc for more information and command usage.

 aes128